mslycn/my-home-assistant-core-project/README.md

 11. 开源Zigbee hub接入篇(Diy Zigbee network)
     - [connect-zbt1 zha](https://neiltw.com/home-assistant-connect-zbt1-setup-guide/#google_vignette)	Best way to add Zigbee and Matter to Home Assistant.
+    - [How to add support for new and unsupported devices zha](https://www.home-assistant.io/integrations/zha/#how-to-add-support-for-new-and-unsupported-devices)	How to add unsupported Zigbee devices to Home Assistant.
 	- [connect-zbt1 z2m](https://blog.csdn.net/feilusia/article/details/145135102)
 	- [connect-zbt1 Zigbee2MQTT](https://neiltw.com/how-to-use-zigbee2mqtt-to-intergrate-zigbee-devices-in-home-assistant)
 	- [SONOFF Zigbee 3.0 USB Dongle Plus Gateway]()  use a Sonoff Zigbee stick for mine and it works well and is as plug and play as anything. where to buy? https://www.amazon.com/SONOFF-Gateway-Universal-Assistant-Wireless/dp/B09KXTCMSC